hsbc/tslumen/CONTRIBUTING.md

 and approved.
 For better visibility and continuous involvement, the Pull Request can be raised even before the changes are finalized, just make sure to mark it as *draft*.
-Be sure to point to the correct target branch, as by default GitHub assumes all Pull Requests are to go into `master`.
+Be sure to point to the correct target branch, as by default GitHub assumes all Pull Requests are to go into `main`.

 During the review process there might be questions or comments and additional changes to the code as a result.
 Make sure to keep all the